nevendyulgerov/documents/ammo.md

 `Note:` Internally, the checks for strong types rely on the type checker methods isNum, isStr, isBool, etc. These methods are directly available from ammo.

-`Note:` Strong types are achieved with ES6's proxy implementation and the usage of trap for the set method.
+`Note:` Strong types are achieved with ES6's proxy implementation by setting a 'set' trap that checks the type of the passed data.

 #### Inheritance in ammo.app